bueti/webpage/content/blog/gitops/index.md

 The same workflow can be triggered manually for version promotions, giving teams full control over when and what gets deployed.

+To rollback a deployment we can utilize Helm's history feature.
+This gives us quick rollbacks containing all the information of pervious versions with one command.

 ### The Complete Vision

 While the Helmfile approach covers our base requirements, a production-ready solution might include: